Actionable Neural Representations: Grid Cells from Minimal Constraints: Discussion Conclusions

 Our theory is normative and abstracted from implementation.
 However, both modelling \citep{burak2009accurate} and experimental \citep{gardner2022toroidal, kim2017ring} work suggests that continuous attractor networks (CANs) implement path integrating circuits.
 Actionability and CANs imply seemingly different representation update equations; future work could usefully compare the two.

 While we focused on understanding the optimal representations of 2D space and their relationship to grid cells, our theory is more general.
 Most simply, it can be applied to behaviour in other, non 2D, spaces.
-In fact any variable whose transformations form a group is potentially actionable.
+In fact many variables whose transformations form a group are relatively easily analysed.
 The brain represents many such variables, e.g. heading directions,~\citep{finkelstein2015three}, object orientations,~\citep{logothetis1995shape}, the`4-loop task' of \cite{sun2020hippocampal} or 3-dimensional space~\citep{grieves2021irregular, ginosar2021locally}.
 Interestingly, our theory predicts 3D representations with regular order (Figure~\ref{fig:not_2D}E in Appendix~\ref{app:Not2D}), unlike those found in the brain~\citep{grieves2021irregular, ginosar2021locally} suggesting the animal's 3D navigation is sub-optimal.

 Further, the brain represents these differently-structured variables not one at a time, but simultaneously; at times mixing these variables into a common representation \citep{hardcastle2017multiplexed}, at others giving each variable its own set of neurons (e.g. grid cells, object-vector cells \cite{hoydal_object-vector_2019}).
 Thus, one potential concern about our work is that it assumes a separate neural population represents each variable.
-However, in a companion paper, we show that our same biological and functional constraints encourage any neural representation to encode independent variables in separate sub-populations \citep{whittington2022disentangling}, to which our theory can then be cleanly applied.
+However, in a companion paper, we show that our same biological and functional constraints encourage any neural representation to encode independent variables in separate sub-populations \citep{whittington2023disentanglement}, to which our theory can then be cleanly applied.

 But, most expansively, these principles express a view that representations must be more than just passive encodings of the world; they must embed the consequences of predictable actions, allowing planning and inferences in never-before-seen situations.
 We codified these ideas using Group and Representation theory, and demonstrated their utility in understanding grid cells.
 However, the underlying principle is broader than the crystalline nature of group structures: the world and your actions within it have endlessly repeating structures whose understanding permits creative analogising and flexible behaviours.
 A well-designed representation should reflect this.